0vercl0k/windbg-scripts/codecov/README.md

 ## Examples

-Extract the code-coverage for every modules matching `kernel32`:
+Extract code-coverage for every module having `kernel` in their name:

 ```text
 0:000> !codecov "kernel"